sdsc-hpc-training-org/expanse_singularity/buildingsylabs.md

     singularity remote login

+Specify the username if it is different between Expanse and Sylabs:

+    SYLABS_USER='xxxxxxxxx'
+    singularity remote login --username $SYLABS_USER

 #### Create a custom definition file

 We can take one of the definition files from `naked-singularity` and customize it, for example the latest Miniconda image, which currently is: